 Truly, some of the greatest dining enjoyed in the world is found in Brooklyn.
 Experimentation is king and palettes remain eager and hungry.
 High cuisine, akin to haute couture in the fashion world, is something to be desired and in some ways, worshipped.

 Small bistros, challenging patrons with the latest in experimental fare, to family-owned restaurants providing meals culled from their ancestry, dining is always an adventure in Brooklyn.
 From street vendors and cafes, to starred restaurants on everyone’s watch list, Brooklyn never ceases to satiate even the most discerning appetite.

-260 North 9th Street, PHB - Williamsburg, New York
+The Williamsberry, 338 Berry Street, 5A - Williamsburg, New York

 All data is deemed reliable but is not guaranteed accurate by the RLS or Douglas Elliman.
 See Terms of Service for additional restrictions.